-As we celebrate Pride 2020, we would like to acknowledge that Halifax Public Libraries, the Wabanaki 2-Spirit Alliance, Eskasoni Pride, and HRM’s Office of Diversity and Inclusion have formed a partnership to offer this virtual collection of 2SLGBTQ+ content which includes a specific focus on the 2-Spirit Indigenous experience.
+As we celebrate Pride 2020, we would like to acknowledge that Halifax Public Libraries, the Wabanaki 2-Spirit Alliance, opens a new window, Eskasoni Pride, opens a new window, and HRM’s Office of Diversity and Inclusion, opens a new window have formed a partnership to offer this virtual collection of 2SLGBTQ+ content which includes a specific focus on the 2-Spirit Indigenous experience.
 Please enjoy discovering, celebrating, and sharing.

 Featured Events and Resources